Everything is faster than it used to be.

 Burnout isn’t a personal failure.

-They are the result of a system organized around the wrong things.
+These are the result of a culture organized around the wrong things.

 AI will accelerate this system even further.